Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: Omitted Details

 The setting is informally described as follows.
 We have arms $\{1,2,\dotsc, K\}$, and each arm $k$ comes with its \emph{likelihood} $\truelik{k}$.
 Our goal is to sample (or ``pull'') arms from the set $\{1,2,\dotsc, K\}$ according to the likelihoods $\truelik{1}, \dotsc, \truelik{K}$.

 The challenge, however, is that the likelihoods $\truelik{1}, \dotsc, \truelik{K}$ are not know a priori.
-We assume that, if we pull an arm $k$ at time $t$, we observe a value represented by a random variable $X_{k,t}$.
+We assume that, if we pull an arm $k$ at time $t$, we sample a random variable which is denoted by $X_{k,t}$.
 We further assume that $X_{k,t}$ is a random variable such that \begin{itemize} \item its mean is the (unknown) true likelihood $\truelik{k}$ of the arm $k$, and \item it is time-homogeneous, i.e.\ $X_{k,1}, X_{k,2}, \dotsc$ are i.i.d. \end{itemize}

 Note that the problem is a ``sampling-variant'' of the classic \emph{multi-armed bandit (MAB)} problem in reinforcement learning (RL).
 In MAB, the goal is to \emph{optimize}---specifically, to maximize cumulative likelihood values---instead of to sample.
 MAB is an exemplar of the \emph{exploration-exploitation trade-off} in RL: by engaging the greedy (or ``exploitation-only'') strategy of keep pulling the empirically best-performing arm, one runs the risk of missing the actual best-performing arm, in case the latter happens to have performed empirically worse.